Docker Container Security

 Secure Containers Before You Deploy

 Black Duck Hub gives you visibility into the open source, allowing you to identify, manage, and monitor container security, license- compliance, and code quality risks.

 Hub’s intelligent scanning and open source identification is powered by the industry’s most comprehensive KnowledgeBase™ of over 1.5 million open source projects and enhanced known vulnerability-mapping features that provide earlier notification and remediation guidance not found in NVD.
 Hub enables secure and agile development through flexible policy management features and integrations with popular build/CI tools including Jenkins and TeamCity.

 - Map Known Vulnerabilities – Identify known vulnerabilities for the open source in your containers.
 Find out which ones are already patched and get remediation guidance for those that aren’t.

-- Monitoring for New Vulnerabilities – Enhance Docker security with early notification (an average of 3 weeks earlier than NVD) of new vulnerabilities as they reported.
+- Monitoring for New Vulnerabilities – Enhance Docker security with early notification (an average of 3 weeks earlier than the National Vulnerability Database) of new vulnerabilities as they reported.

 - Enforce Open Source Use Policies – Define exception-based policies that can be used for reporting and build/deployment process automation.